beudbeud/recalbox-artbookcrt/README.md

 ## Details

 * Has support for system and detailed views
-* 4x3 layout tested on 480p/480i resolutions
+* 4x3 layout tested on 240p and 480p resolutions
 * No arcade and tate mode supported

 ## Updates